Tahir-Siddiqh/Codecademy-Projects/README.md

 * Newfeed.java a project on Arrays.
 * Playlist.java is a project used to practise ArrayList functions.
 * FizzBuzz.java is simple task on loops where printing for different divisiblility conditions.
+* PrimeDirective.java can be used to find Prime numbers from given array of integers made using loop concepts and ArrayLists